 The user documentation for PCRE comprises a number of different sections.
 In the "man" format, each of these is a separate "man page".
 In the HTML format, each is a separate page, linked from the index page.
-In the plain text format, all the sections are concatenated, for ease of searching.
+In the plain text format, all the sections, except the pcredemo section, are concatenated, for ease of searching.
 The sections are as follows:

+pcre this document

-pcre pcre-config pcreapi this document show PCRE installation configuration information details of PCRE's native C API
+pcre-config show PCRE installation configuration information

+pcreapi details of PCRE's native C API

 pcrebuild options for building PCRE

 pcrecallout details of the callout feature

 pcrecompat discussion of Perl compatibility

+pcrecompat discussion of Perl compatibility

 pcrecpp details of the C++ wrapper

-pcregrep description of the pcregrep command

-pcrematching discussion of the two matching algorithms

-pcrepartial details of the partial matching facility

-pcrepattern syntax and semantics of supported regular expres

-pcreperform discussion of performance issues

-pcreposix the POSIX-compatible C API

-pcreprecompile details of saving and re-using precompiled patte

-pcresample discussion of the sample program

-pcrestack discussion of stack usage

-pcretest description of the pcretest testing command
+pcredemo a demonstration C program that uses PCRE

+pcregrep pcrematching pcrepartial description of the pcregrep command discussion of the two matching algorithms details of the partial matching facility syntax and somenties of supported regular expres pcrepattern pcreperform syntax and semantics of supported regular expres discussion of performance issues pcreposix the POSIX-compatible C API pcreprecompile details of saving and re-using precompiled patte pcresample discussion of the pcredemo program pcrestack pcresyntax discussion of stack usage quick syntax reference pcretest description of the pcretest testing command